Peter Green and the Unliving Academy – A Book Review

 About Joel D. Hirst

 Joel D. Hirst is a novelist and a playwright.
-His most recently released work is "Dreams of the Defeated: A Play in Two Acts" about a political prisoner in a dystopian regime.
-His novels include "I, Charles, From the Camps" about the life of a young man in the African camps and "Lords of Misrule" about the making and unmaking of a jihadist in the Sahara.
-"The Lieutenant of San Porfirio" and its sequel "The Burning of San Porfirio" are about the rise and fall of socialist Venezuela (with magic).
+His most recently released work is "The Unraveling" -- a novel about how it all came apart.
+He has also written "An Excess of Nationalism", a novel about Soviet Armenia.
+"Dreams of the Defeated: A Play in Two Acts" is about a political prisoner in a dystopian regime.
+And "I, Charles, From the Camps" is the story of a young man from the African camps.
+"Lords of Misrule" is the an epic tale about the making and unmaking of a jihadist in the Sahara.
+Finally, Hirst has re-published his "San Porfirio" series into one volume "The Epic Tale of Revolutionary Venezuela", about the rise and fall of socialist Venezuela (with magic).

 This entry was posted in Book Review, Uncategorized and tagged .
 Bookmark the permalink.